Orphanage: Thailand

 There are still a substantial number of NGOs and informal Orphanages in Thailand, particularly in Northern Thailand near the borders of Laos and Myanmar, e.g. around Chiang Rai.
 Very few of the children in these establishments are orphans, most have living parents.
 They attract funding from well-meaning tourists.
 Often protecting the children from trafficking/abuse is cited but the names and photographs of the children are published in marketing material to attract more funding.
 The reality is that the safest environment for these children is almost always with their parents or in their villages with familial connections where strangers are rarely seen and immediately recognized.
 A very few of these orphanages, go so far as to abduct or forcibly remove children from their homes, often across the border in Myanmar.
 The parents in local hill tribes may be encouraged to "buy a place" in the orphanage for vast sums, being told their child will have a better future.
 Some children's homes claim to always try to repatriate children with their families, but the local managers & director of the homes know of no such procedures or processes.

 Vietnam

 There are approximately 2 million highly vulnerable children in Vietnam with an estimated 500,000 orphaned or abandoned children.
 There are a number of orphanages present in the country including the Vinh Son Montagnard Orphanage, however these are generally privately funded.
 There are very few government run institutions.

 South Korea

-"There are now 17,000 children in public orphanages throughout the country and untold numbers at private institutions."
+According to the Los Angeles Times, "There are now 17,000 children in public orphanages throughout the country and untold numbers at private institutions."

 Japan

 Approximately 39,000 children live in orphanages in Japan out of the 45,000 (2018 statistics) who are not able to live with their birth parents.

-However as of 2016, Japanese orphanages are severely underfunded, relying heavily on volunteer work.
+However, as of 2016, Japanese orphanages are severely underfunded, relying heavily on volunteer work.
 There are 602 foster homes across Japan, each with 30 to 100 children.
 A large portion of children in these orphanages are not actually orphans but victims of domestic abuse or neglect.